Iran frees prominent rights lawyer Sotoudeh

 "But I wouldn't read too much into at least this initial release of political prisoners."

-Authorities, who transferred Sotoudeh from Tehran's Evin jail on Wednesday evening to her home, gave no reason for the release and offered no details on who had ordered it, Sotoudeh's husband Reza Khandan told Reuters.
+Authorities, who transferred Sotoudeh from Tehran's Evin jail on Wednesday evening to her home, gave no reason for the release and offered no details on who had ordered it, Khandan said.

 (Editing by William Maclean and Robin Pomeroy)